-It’s not hard to see why DIY Pest Control is thought to be the solution for your Arizona home or business.
-People think it costs less than hiring a professional.
-And, many think that spraying insecticide shouldn’t be that hard.
-But, we want to explain why do-it yourself pest control isn’t a good idea for most.
+Many people think that do-it-yourself (DIY) pest control is a good solution for your Arizona home or business.
+It’s similar to watching a home improvement show on HGTV and thinking that you can easily demo and completely re-do a room in your house in just a day or two.
+People assume that taking pest control matters into their own hands costs less than hiring a professional.
+And, many think that spraying insecticide couldn’t be that hard.
+But, we want to explain why do-it yourself pest control isn’t a good idea.
 As a matter of fact it can cost you more money in the end.

 So, before you run to the nearest home improvement store to try and get rid of the pests around your home or office, here are a few things to consider before you take pest control matters into your own hands.

 1. Why is do it yourself pest control not a good idea?

 There are so many pest control products out there and knowing which ones work for your specific issue and how to properly use them takes lots of experience.

 We’ve worked with many customers who have had a pest issue, such as ticks, fleas, roaches, bed bugs, rodents, termites, etc. and they try to fix the problem themselves.
 They might do online research or look at products at a local store to try and figure out how to take care of the pest problem on their own.
 They proceed with excitement from what little knowledge they have and are positive that they can handle the issue.
 They spend precious time, money, and resources only to become frustrated and defeated.
 Often, they barely read the label so they aren’t properly using the products.
 More importantly, they don’t know how to protect themselves and others from undue harm.
 After all, these are chemicals and must be used safely.